Welcome to today's edition of the Rush 24-7 podcast.

 That's what campaigns are supposed to do.

-Yeah, it's the way it's played, but I'm gonna tell you it ain't gonna be played that way against Obama.
+Yeah, it's the way it's played, but I'm going to tell you, it ain't going to be played that way against Obama.

 Do you think the Republican Party's got the guts to do that against Obama?